Hard water may damage the skin barrier, which can cause your skin to become dry and irritated.

 - increase the level of cytokines, which are proteins that drive inflammation

-According to the authors of the review, research in mice has found that applying calcium to the skin may lower its ability to repair after damage.
+According to the review’s authors, research in mice has found that applying calcium to the skin may lower its ability to repair after damage.

 Eczema can affect people of any age.
 However, it’s more common in young children.